Källa Old Church

 Källa Old Church (Källa gamla kyrka, also Källa ödekyrka) is a former church on the Swedish island Öland, in the Baltic Sea.
-It was abandoned by its congregation during the 19th century but is still used occasionally during summer, for services and summer weddings.
+It was abandoned by its congregation during the 19th century but is still used occasionally during summer, for services, concerts, and summer weddings.

 History

 Beneath the floor of the presently visible church building, traces of wood have been found which point to the existence of an earlier, wooden church on the same spot.
 This first church was probably erected during the 11th century.
 During the 1170s a stone tower was erected, possibly attached to the wooden church or else free-standing, and serving a defensive purpose.
 Subsequently during the 13th century the wooden church was replaced with the stone building now visible.
 The church still retains essentially the same appearance as it had at the end of the century; only minor adjustments have been made since.
 It is indicative of the way several fortified churches on Öland may have appeared during the Middle Ages.

 The church was renovated in the 1760s and in 1802–1807, and continuously during the first half of the 19th century.
 However, during the 1850s it became apparent that the church had to undergo a comprehensive renovation, and in the light of this the congregation decided instead to build a new church.
 Källa Church was built nearby in 1888.
 The old church was abandoned but by decree of the Royal Swedish Academy of Letters, History and Antiquities the congregation was forbidden to destroy it.
 In 1911, the state allocated funds to have the church repaired and in 1928 it was decided that the church should be turned over to the Royal Swedish Academy of Letters, History and Antiquities, who still own it.